 Management has determined that the Company operates in one business segment which is the development and commercialization of innovative medicines.
-All revenues for the years ended December 31, 2019, 2018 and 2017 were generated in the United States.
+All revenues for the years ended December 31, 2020, 2019 and 2018 were generated from customers in the United States.